Theosophy and literature: Tolstoy

 When Leo Tolstoy was working on his book The Thoughts of Wise People for Every Day, he used a magazine of the Theosophical Society of Germany Theosophischer Wegweiser.
 He extracted eight aphorisms of the Indian sage Ramakrishna, eight from The Voice of the Silence by Blavatsky, and one of fellow Theosophist Franz Hartmann, from the issues of 1902 and 1903, and translated them into Russian.
 Tolstoy had in his library the English edition of The Voice of the Silence, which had been presented to him by its author.
 (Note: Maria Carlson stated that Tolstoy liked Blavatsky's "devotional work", The Voice of the Silence, and was familiar with several of the leading Theosophists.)

 In November 1889, Blavatsky published her own English translation of Tolstoy's fairy tale "How A Devil's Imp Redeemed His Loaf, or The First Distiller", which was accompanied by a small preface about the features of translation from Russian.
 Calling Tolstoy "the greatest novelist and mystic of Russia of to-day," she wrote that all his best works had already been translated, but that the attentive Russian reader would not find the "popular national spirit" that permeates all original stories and fairy tales, in any of these translations.
 Despite the fact that they are full of "popular mysticism", and some of them are "charming", they are the most difficult to translate into a foreign language.
 She concluded: "No foreign translator, however able, unless born and bred in Russia and acquainted with Russian peasant life, will be able to do them justice, or even to convey to the reader their full meaning, owing to their absolutely national idiomatic language."

 In September 1890, Blavatsky published philosopher Raphael von Koeber's article "Leo Tolstoi and his Unecclesiastical Christianity" in her magazine Lucifer.
 Prof. von Koeber briefly described the merits of Tolstoy as a great master of artistic language, but the main focus of the article was Tolstoy's search for answers to religious and philosophical questions.
-The author concluded that Tolstoу's "philosophy of life" is identical in its foundation to that of Theosophy.
+The author concluded that Tolstoy's "philosophy of life" is identical in its foundation to that of Theosophy.

 Theosophist Charles Johnston, president of the New York branch of the Irish Literary Society,Johnston travelled to Russia and met with Tolstoy.
 In March 1899 Johnston published "How Count Tolstoy Writes?" in the American magazine The Arena.
 In November 1904, Rudolf Steiner gave a lecture in Berlin entitled "Theosophy and Tolstoy", where he discussed the novels War and Peace, Anna Karenina, the novella The Death of Ivan Ilyich, and the philosophical book On Life (1886–87).